 - Travel & Accommodations

 - Other Costs

-The tuition for RBS 2012 courses is $1095 with the exception of two courses; the tuition for History of the Book 200-2000 and Introduction to the Principles of Bibliographical Description is $1195 owing to the respective field trip and lab instruction expenses.
-Many RBS students, especially those without institutional support to help defray their expenses, struggle to pay the school’s tuition.
-High as this figure is, it represents only about 45% of the actual cost per student of running the school.
-If it were not for the generosity (1) of the University of Virginia (which provides free space, the salary of half the school’s full-time staff, and many other benefits) and (2) of the Friends of RBS, RBS could not exist either in its present form or at its present level of excellence.
+The tuition for most RBS 2014 courses is $1195, but for certain courses with field trips or lab expenses the tuition is $1295 (this is noted on the course description page of those courses).
+Many RBS students, especially those without institutional support to help defray their expenses, struggle to pay the School’s tuition.
+High as this figure is, it represents only about 45% of the actual cost per student of running the School.
+If it were not for the generosity (1) of the University of Virginia (which provides free space, the salary of certain full-time staff, and many other benefits) and (2) of the Friends of RBS, RBS could not exist either in its present form or at its present level of excellence.
 Tuition does not include preliminary course materials or travel and housing expenses (see below for more information about these costs).
 Some full-tuition scholarships are available for Rare Book School courses.

 Travel & Accommodations

 Charlottesville is a city of about 40,000 persons, 110 miles south of Washington, DC, and 70 miles west of Richmond.
 The city’s major employers include the University of Virginia, several retirement communities (the quality of life is very pleasant), and the tourist industry (Monticello alone gets nearly half a million visitors a year).
 Charlottesville is the county seat of Albemarle County, a prosperous rural area dotted by scenic horse and other farms, many containing buildings of great beauty and architectural merit—though none more so than UVa itself.
 The town also boasts the largest number of used and antiquarian booksellers in Virginia.
 As a courtesy, Rare Book School publishes a guide to area booksellers, Antiquarian Bookhunting in Charlottesville.
 Feel free to download and print copies of your own (legal-sized paper required).